 This is a no-brainer, but too often it’s neglected.
 As noted above, LinkedIn can play a big part in building brand awareness; however, in order to do that, your brand image has to be strong throughout your page.

 Your company logo and header banner are the very first things people will see when they land on your company page.
 If these don’t align with what’s on your website and other social platforms, your brand image will be muddled.

-Your brand’s visual presentation should be consistent across your entire online presence.
+Your brand’s visual presentation—your logo, brand colors, and other unique design elements—should be consistent across your entire online presence.
 Using a common banner image and messaging across social media platforms reinforces your brand, and helps your company page “pop” on LinkedIn.

 Write a compelling “about us” section